 In 1994, use of unleaded gasoline in transport remained at only 3% of vehicle fuel consumption, leading to lead emissions of at least 1,100 tons.
-The lead level of those residing in Ankara for over 10 years averaged 16.5 μg/dl compared to 9.1-10.6 μg/dl for those living at the perimeter (Güvendik et al, 1994).
+The lead level of those residing in Ankara for over 10 years averaged 16.5 μ g/dl compared to 9.1- 10.6 μ g/dl for those living at the perimeter (Güvendik et al, 1994).

-Countries using leaded gas have experienced serioushealth problems.
-According to USAID, in Cairolead has caused additional heart attacks, strokes, premature death, and the loss of an estimated 3.75 IO points per child (USAID, 19955).
-In Bangkok, before the widespread use of unleaded fuel, lead was associated with up to 400 additional deaths a year, 800 extra heart attacks and strokes, the loss of 3-5 IQ points per child under 8, and several hundred thousand caseso hypertension (USAID, 1990).
-In these and other countries, the people most affectedare those directly exposed to vehicular emissions: traffic police, street vendors, street children, and children in schools located near heavily-traveled roads.
+Countries using leaded gas experienced serious health problems.
+According to USAID, in Cairo, lead has caused additional heart attacks, strokes, premature death, and the loss of an estimated 3.75 IQ points per child (USAID, 1995).
+In Bangkok, before the widespread use of unleaded fuel, lead was associated with up to 400 additional deaths a year, 800 extra heart attacks and strokes, the loss of 3.5 IQ points per child under 8, and several hundred thousand cases of hypertension (USAID, 1990).
+In these and other countries, the people most affected are those directly exposed to vehicular emissions: traffic police, street vendors, street children, and children in schools located near heavily-traveled roads.

-imported coal.
+3.8.
+On the positive side, city-specific data indicate that ambient air pollution from particulates and SO2 has significantly declined during the first half of this decade, due to two major decisions concerning the fuel mix.
+First, low quality, high-sulfur domestic coal was prohibited for heating and was replaced by higher quality imported coal.
 Second, major investments were made in supply pipelines, household distribution networks to substitute natural gas for coal in several cities.
 Since 1988, gas consumption increased almost six times from 1.1 million TOE to 6.2 million TOE, accounting for almost 10% of total energy consumed in 1995.